pawel-kusinski/pawel-kusinski.github.io/_posts/2025-06-15-repairing_a_psone_with_no_video_output.md

   - PlayStation
 ---

-This post is not a tutorial—just a documentation of my own repair for entertainment and reference purposes only.
+This post is not a tutorial - just a documentation of my own repair for entertainment and reference purposes only.
 If you try something similar, do so at your own risk.
 {: .notice--warning}

 ## Introduction